 More than a week ago, the volcanic island of Anatahan was billowing smoke like an inextinguishable cigar.
 Click image for larger view and image credit.

-Jason has numerous baskets, and boxes that are used to safely hold the scientific booty.
+The remotely operated vehicle (ROV) Jason has numerous baskets and boxes to safely hold the scientific booty.
 Click image for larger view and image credit.

-Scientists from the Perspective of the Educator at Sea
+Scientists: A Perspective from the Educator at Sea

 May 9, 2006